Gross and Net Income

 The deductions used in the above tax calculator assume you are not married and you have no dependants.

 - is a gradual tax that has four brackets.
 The income tax in New Zealand starts at 10.5% for incomes up to 14,000 NZD and ends at 33% for wages greater than 70,000 NZD.
 The taxes are collected at a national level by the Inland Revenue Department (IRD) on behalf of the Government of New Zealand.

 - is payed by all employees in order to cover the cost of non-work related injuries.
 It is collected by the Inland Revenue and it is 1.45% of your income.

-The information presented on this page is based on the fiscal regulations of New Zealand in 2019.
+The information presented here is based on the fiscal regulations in New Zealand in 2019.
 Visit ird.govt.nz for more details.